Young Florence mayor launches bid to be Italy premier

 The centre left is holding its primaries on the basis of an electoral system that allows parties to form coalitions and declare a prime ministerial candidate before the vote.
 But that could change under a new law, making the primaries irrelevant.

-Adding to the uncertainty, politicians are struggling to present themselves in a way that will attract sceptical voters, with some estimates saying 40 percent or more are undecided.
+Adding to the uncertainty, politicians are struggling to present themselves in a way that will attract skeptical voters, with some estimates saying 40 percent or more are undecided.

 Some analysts believe the main parties, led by the PD and Berlusconi’s People of Freedom (PDL), which have supported Monti’s reforms in a broad but uncomfortable parliamentary alliance, will disintegrate before the vote.